puppetlabs/design-system/CONTRIBUTING.md

 4. Assign the maintainers.
 (See "Opening a pull request" above)
 5. Upon approval please merge the pull request.
 It's your responsibility to test the new version once it's been deployed and check for regressions.

+## Reviewing pull requests

+Here's some things to look for when reviewing pull requests:

+- Is the code readable?
+Does it make sense?
+Can you decipher the intent?
+- Are there an appropriate amount of tests?
+Can you decipher the intent of the tests?
+- Is the code style in line with the rest of the file?
+The project?
+The team?
+- Are there inline comments where necessary?

+Good reviewers are respectful and try to understand the intent of the contributor.

+TODO: Expand on these notes.

 Thanks!